-Seven CAPs have been produced within the Gondwana Link area so far (June 2014) with another (Ngadju area of the Great Western Woodlands) recently commenced.
+Seven CAPs have been produced within the Gondwana Link area by June 2014, with another (Ngadju area of the Great Western Woodlands) finished by 2016, and a Healthy Country Plan for Esperance Tjaltjraak completed in 2018.
 All of these CAPs are best regarded as "credible first iteration" plans, with the exception of the Fitz-Stirling Functional Landscape Plan (CAP) which commenced in 2004 and was externally peer reviewed by scientists and land managers in April 2008, externally audited by The Nature Conservancy in September 2008, and internally peer reviewed and revised in August 2010.

-As such, they have catalysed the collaboration of groups and individuals within each of the CAP areas to identify strategic actions needed to improve ecological outcomes within those areas.
+They have catalysed the collaboration of groups and individuals within each of the CAP areas to identify strategic actions needed to improve ecological outcomes within those areas.
 Over time, as CAPs progress through the adaptive management cycle of the Open Standards for the Practice of Conservation, conservation targets and actions to conserve them are expected to evolve and to increasingly address larger scale outcomes across Gondwana Link.